Believe in Success

 Believe in Success focuses on “success skills” such as professionalism, good oral and written communication, teamwork/collaboration, problem solving, and self-advocacy.
 Partner organizations will provide additional life skills training opportunities in parenting, financial literacy, and other areas.

 After participants complete the training/education program, and in collaboration with partner agencies, we will offer next-step placement assistance to jobs, vocational training or schools.
-In addition, the UU Urban Ministry is developing a pipeline to jobs/internships through our vast network of connections to Boston-area Unitarian Universalist congregation members.

 We invite you to partner with us in this important new program!
 We need: